Skip to main content

 Tools & Workflows13 min

-Notion for Product Management: Templates, Databases, and Workflows
+Notion for PM: Templates, Databases, and Workflows

 How to set up Notion as your product management hub: PRD templates, roadmap databases, meeting notes systems, and where Notion falls short for PM work.